-A document issued by a qualified person stating: A visual examination has been carried out and the interior of the tank container, valves and fittings are free of contamination, odour.
+A document issued by a competent person stating: A visual examination has been carried out in good lighting conditions and the interior of the tank and the valves and fittings are free of contamination, previous cargo and odour.

 See Appendix for an example of a cleanliness certificate.